 • Accessibility

 Make sure the results of your research are accessible to all, as well as the research method itself.
-For example, make sure the participants of your survey understand what their time and contributions will be used for, how their data will be used and anonymised, and take the necessary steps to ensure everyone who wants to is able to participate.
+For example, make sure the participants of your survey understand what their time and contributions will be used for, how their data will be used and anonymized, and take the necessary steps to ensure everyone who wants to is able to participate.

 • Transparency

-Even if the survey answers are anonymised and confidential, the conclusions of your research and the follow up of the outcomes can still be shared.
+Even if the survey answers are anonymized and confidential, the conclusions of your research and the follow up of the outcomes can still be shared.
 This will also help assure employees that their time and contributions are valued, taken seriously and that your interest in improving DE&I is genuine.

 • Equity & Inclusion

 As previously mentioned, it is not about diversity alone.
 It is important to measure equity and inclusion too.
-DE&I is about more than having a diverse workforce; it is about creating a workplace where everyone feels included and empowered to contribute to your organisation’s goals.
+DE&I is about more than having a diverse workforce; it is about creating a workplace where everyone feels included and empowered to contribute to your organization’s goals.

-Hudson RPO can help you finetune your DE&I goals and advise on the appropriate metrics and technology for your organisation.
+Hudson RPO can help you finetune your DE&I goals and advise on the appropriate metrics and technology for your organization.
 Contact us to find out how we can help.
 If you would like to learn more about DE&I, download 10 Ways to incorporate Diversity, Equity and Inclusion into your Talent Acquisition Strategy or listen to our podcast.

 Hudson RPO